wireapp/stores-data-tool/README.md

 # Wire™

-Tool to allow us to get some periodically data from stores and persist it locally as json files for later post processing of grafana dashboards.
+Tool to allow us to get periodically, some data from stores and persist it locally as json files for later post processing of grafana dashboards.

 ## Usage